ianwillie/IansasciidocPreviewFrompackagesmarkdownpreview20240610withmd/README.md

    ``` ::choosePandocMdFlavour:markdown_github: ``` (deprecated GitHub-Flavored Markdown)

 #### Previewing Rmarkdown files.
-Rmardown is the only markdown that I have experience of using when analysing data with the R programming language.
-Rmarkdown is Pandoc's version of markdown extended to include the requirements of R and knitr.
-For detailed information see https://stackoverflow.com/questions/40563479/relationship-between-r-markdown-knitr-pandoc-and-bookdown How well this app will render Rmarkdown I have never tried.
+Rmardown is the only markdown that I have much experience of using when analysing data with the R programming language.
+Rmarkdown uses Pandoc to render pages to HTML.
+It uses Pandoc's own version of markdown extended to include the requirements of R and knitr.
+For detailed information see https://stackoverflow.com/questions/40563479/relationship-between-r-markdown-knitr-pandoc-and-bookdown How well my app will render Rmarkdown I have never tried yet.

 ## What does not work
 Infront matter :backend:  is unlikely to work cost backends are written in ruby & js versions needed.

 Test in spec directory do not function because they are the originals from pulsar markdown-preview.
 When I know more about how to write these that will change.

+## Public Test Files
+There are a number of test files for you to try out in the <kbd>publicTestFiles</kbd> directory. <kbd>asciidoc_syntax_VShort.adoc</kbd> is a short file which will preview quickly to test your setup.
+<kbd>asciidoc_syntax_Long00.adoc</kbd> is along file that illustrates nearly all of the asciidoctor syntax.
+It includes links which reference absolute paths in my file system and these you will need to change to match yours.
+Your will need to set :sourcedir: to the absolute dir of your pulsar diretory at the start of the adoc file. somnething like this ```:sourcedir: /home/myname/myworkingdir/ ``` TODO: This uses an absolute path but I reckon there must be a way to use a relative link from the document working directoy in pulsar.
+There are media files at the end which may need their urls altered to suit your setup.

 ## How IansasciidocPreviewFrommarkdownpreviewnomd functions:  Note well - WORK IN PROGRESS
 Most of the code comes directly from pulsar markdown-preview.
 The main change is that when an adoc file is previewed the render function in render.js calls node asciidoctor.convert.js in renderAsciidoctor() instead of the original render(). render() is called with ```const domFragment = render(text, filePath)``` in render.js by exports.toHTML() & exports.toDOMFragment().
 If a pandoc string is deteded then pandoc is called to render the file.